Karla-Isabel-Sandoval/hello_app/README.md

 # Ruby on Rails Tutorial
-## "hello, world!"
+## "Hello, World!"

 This README would normally document whatever steps are necessary to get the application up and running.

-Reference of what to include in README's :
+Reference -- what to include in README's :

 * Ruby version